roaatech/rosaas-docs/content/en/docs/tenant/tenant-management.md

 - **Last Updated Date:** The most recent date when the tenant's details were modified or updated.
 This helps track changes and version history for the tenant's information.

+### Edit Tenant

+To update tenant details, you can utilize the "Edit Tenant" feature within the detail tab.
+This functionality allows you to modify specific information about the tenant and ensure accurate and up-to-date records.
+Here are the fields you can edit:

+- **Title:** Update the tenant's title to reflect any changes or relevant information.

+- **Unique Name:** The unique identifier for the tenant can also be changed if needed.
+This identifier is essential for referencing and distinguishing tenants within the system.

+Please ensure that the changes made are accurate and necessary, as they will directly affect the tenant's profile and interactions with your SaaS platform.

+After making the desired edits, click the "Update" button to save the changes.
+The updated information will be reflected in the tenant's details, providing you with an up-to-date and comprehensive view of your tenant management within the ROSAS platform.

 ### Product Tabs

 The other tabs on the "Tenant Details" page represent the digital products that the tenant has subscribed to.
 Each tab corresponds to a separate product, showcasing specific details for each subscription.